 How is macrocephaly diagnosed?

 A pediatrician can diagnose macrocephaly.
 They will track an infant’s head measurements over time.
 Your doctor will also perform neurological tests.
 These can include a CT scan, ultrasound, or MRI to get a better look at the head and brain.

 Because macrocephaly can be a symptom, you doctor will check your infant’s head for an increase in pressure.
 Symptoms of increased pressure include:

 Your doctor will also look for bulging veins and eye problems.
 These symptoms require neurological evaluation to find the underlying problem and its severity.

 Be sure to tell your doctor if you have a family history of larger-than-average head size.

 Treatment for macrocephaly will depend on the diagnosis.

-If tests indicate no problems and brain scans come back normal, the infant’s head will continue to be monitored.
-During the monitoring phase, parents are advised to watch for:
+If tests don’t indicate problems, and brain scans are normal, your doctor will continue to monitor you infant’s head.
+Parents are also advised to watch for:

 - a bulging soft spot